welldigital/callme/README.md

 # Monitoring

+## Prometheus Metrics

+* job_leased_total
+  * The number of calls to collect jobs, and the number of successful collections.
+* job_leased_duration_milliseconds
+  * How long it took to execute a database claim.
+* job_executed_total
+  * The number of executions of jobs, split up by success.
+* job_executed_duration_milliseconds
+  * How long it took to execute jobs, split up by success.
+* job_executed_delay_milliseconds
+  * The amount of delay between a job's scheduled start time, and when it actually started.
+* job_completed_total
+  * The number of jobs marked as completed, split up by status.
+* job_completed_duration_milliseconds
+  * How long it took to mark jobs as completed.

 ## Can the callme process access the database to acquire leases?
 ## What leases are currently valid and what processes are they assigned to?
 ## How long was it since the lease was last used?